Federated Concept-Based Models: Interpretable models with distributed supervision: Baseline details

 implemented as an (interpretable) linear layer or a small MLP.

-\paragraph{Fed-CGM (CGM) \cite{dominici2024}.} We implement CGMs using the aggregated DAG produced by our methodology.
+\paragraph{Concept Graph Models (CGM) \cite{dominici2024}.} We implement CGMs using the aggregated DAG produced by our methodology.
 For each concept node $C_j$, we predict

-where $h_{\phi,j}$ is an MLP that takes as input the concatenation of its parent $\tilde{c}$ concept embedding computed using $\hat{c}$ and the encoder representation $z$, in a similar format as CEM.
+where $h_{\phi,j}$ is an MLP that takes as input the concatenation of the embeddings of the parent concepts of $C_j$ and the encoder representation $z$, following a formulation similar to CEM.
 The task prediction is computed analogously,

 This factorization ensures that changes to upstream concepts propagate to downstream concepts and the task through the parent-conditioned modules.